top of page

 Cabinet finish: Black, black panel and white lettering, Black and satin chrome trim.

-IMPORTANT: These drawing and notes are provided for interest only and are not guaranteed to be accurate.
+IMPORTANT: These drawings and notes are provided for interest only and are not guaranteed to be accurate.
 Use at your own risk and discretion.
 The equipment shown contains lethal voltages and should only be worked on by people with suitable training and experience.
 Schematics and layouts are typical but will vary.

 PRINTING

-Left click when the magnifying glass icon appears and wait for the picture to clear.
+• Left click when the magnifying glass icon appears and wait for the picture to clear.

-(On a touch screen, tap on the image) -
+(On a touch screen, tap on the image).
+This will display a higher res file.

-Right click and 'save image as' to somewhere as a webp file.
+• Right click and 'save image as' to somewhere as an avif file.

-(On a touch screen, touch and hold down to view the menu) -
+(On a touch screen, touch and hold down to view the menu)

 Selmer Treble 'N' Bass 50 MkIII Schematic